kendallfrimodig/nlp-data-science-jobs/README.md

 # Scraping Data Scientist Job Postings with Python and Creating Skill Wordclouds

+Check out the GH Pages Version for a prettier notebook and labeled figures! https://kendallfrimodig.github.io/nlp-data-science-jobs/

 #### Potentially useful tool for resume tweaking, optimization

 Described here is a method for identifying common themes from a focused set of job listings that you might have bookmarked, after doing some basic scans via the qualifications or if the company mission seemed exciting. **note** a small investment into manual methods, mostly in Atom and Excel is required - but many boards such as linkedin disallow webscraping and few have API's that are readily approachable.
 I've tried both glassdoor and indeed API's and neither are a walk in the park.